The University of Bath is inviting applications for the following PhD project supervised by Dr Marcin Mucha-Kruczynski in the Department of Physics.

 In this project, you will investigate theoretically new phenomena which emerge in van der Waals heterostructures due to the interaction between two crystals and are driven by changes in the atomistic geometry at the interface between van der Waals-coupled materials.
 You will develop effective models to describe electronic, optical and vibrational properties of such heterostructures at any angle and use both analytical and computational tools to search for and study situations in which many-body effects lead to novel behaviour.

-The project will be realised within the group led by Dr Marcin Mucha-Kruczynski in potential collaboration with other theoretical or experimental groups in the UK or abroad.
+The project will be realised within the group led by Dr Marcin Mucha-Kruczynski and might involve collaboration with other theoretical or experimental groups in the UK or abroad.
 For more detailed information on the research and the group, please visit http://people.bath.ac.uk/mlmk20/

-The successful candidate should hold, or expect to receive, a first class or good 2.1 Master’s degree (or equivalent) in Physics (Theoretical Physics preferred) or Theoretical/Quantum Chemistry (or other closely related field).
+Applicants should hold, or expect to receive, a First Class or good Upper Second Class Honours degree (or the equivalent) in Physics.
+A master’s level qualification would also be advantageous - Theoretical Physics preferred or Theoretical/Quantum Chemistry (or other closely related field).
 A keen interest in theoretical condensed matter physics and a strong work ethic are essential.
 Also required is basic programming experience (knowledge of Matlab/Mathematica will be beneficial but is not necessary).

-Informal enquiries are welcomed and should be directed to Dr Marcin Mucha-Kruczynski, [Email Address Removed].
+Informal enquiries are welcomed and should be directed to Dr Marcin Mucha-Kruczynski, [email protected]